majianjia/QingStation/doc/anemometer.md

 The wind direction can also be inferred from the perpendicular pairs.

-Besides, we can also extract the current calm wind speed directly instead of estimating it from atmospheric pressure and temperature.
+Besides, we can also extract the current sound speed directly instead of estimating it from atmospheric pressure and temperature.

 Or in C language
 ~~~